 Restricted Reporting: Restricted reporting allows confidential reporting of sexual assault and domestic abuse.
-An adult victim of domestic abuse, who is eligible to receive military medical treatment, has the option of reporting an incident of domestic abuse to the base victim advocate or a healthcare provider without initiating the investigative process.
+An adult victim of domestic abuse, who is eligible to receive military medical treatment, has the option of reporting an incident of domestic abuse to the base victim advocate, a healthcare provider, or in some circumstances, their chain of command, without initiating the investigative process.
 Servicemembers or adult dependents who are sexually assaulted have the option of making a restricted report to the sexual assault response coordinator, sexual assault victim advocate or a healthcare provider without triggering the official investigative process.
-Before electing the restricted report option, the servicemember or adult dependent who was sexually assaulted may consult with a Special Victims' Counsel (SVC) to receive advice on what type of report, if any, may be filed.
+Before electing the restricted report option, the servicemember or adult dependent who was sexually assaulted may consult with a Victims' Counsel (VC) to receive advice on what type of report, if any, may be filed.
 If the domestic abuse or sexual assault victim elects restricted reporting, an investigation will not be initiated.